omerfuyar/GamEncin/README.md

 ﻿# GamEncin

+## IMPORTANT
+This project is one of my old project.
+It's developed in a few months.
+I learned so much from this project I really respect it even though I find it disgusting when I look back to it.
+So that means this project is discontinued until further notice.
+Notice to huge void who is reading this.
+The last thing I did is configure build system and update how to use section in this file.
+But who knows, maybe I can come back and work on this project again.

 ## Description
 This is a simple game engine that I am developing for fun.
 It is written in C++ and uses OpenGL for rendering.